Olga: The Series Pilot Script

 Quarterfinalist

-Nikki is a Co-Founder of the production collective Written House Productions where she produced/acted in films such as Wet Dreams, Rattlesnake, and Philadelphia, My Love (Annalise Woolford, Written House Productions), as well as the live Graceland Benefit Concert where she was the primary director and producer.
-This concert was a fundraiser for Graceland Needy Child Care Shelter in Awutu-Bawjiase, Ghana.
-It took place at Holy Trinity Lutheran Church on Central Park West and featured professional vocalists and instrumentalists, as well as an interview with the founder of Graceland Shelter and affiliated pastors.
-Nikki also worked on the film Malka (Stacey Maltin, Besties Make Movies, Agent 86) as a Lead Stand-In and Extra.
+Written House Productions also produces the annual Graceland Benefit Concert where Nikki is the primary director and producer.
+This concert is a fundraiser for Graceland Needy Child Care Shelter in Awutu-Bawjiase, Ghana.
+It takes place at Holy Trinity Lutheran Church on Manhattan's Upper West Side and features professional vocalists and instrumentalists, as well as interviews with the founder of Graceland Shelter and its affiliated pastors.

 I’m writing Olga for the quirky little girls who had to clear the table while the men sat, the little girls who watched their mothers and grandmothers uphold old world traditions that they didn’t understand, and for the little girls who were told that their value comes from their bodies and how good of a wife they can be.
 This story is for girls who dream of doing more than their mothers, grandmothers, and great grandmothers got to do, even though they still feel a twinge of guilt while they do so.
 It’s about my mother and the love of her life, two star crossed lovers that had to learn who they were through one another.
 This story is also about my grandparents and the complicated relationship they had, stuck somewhere between the old and new worlds.
 Finally, this story is about me.